 AFMA collects a range of information on which to base its decisions.
 Much of this information is for the purpose of evaluating the biological and ecological status of fisheries resources.
 AFMA also uses information about the economics of its fisheries, for example exchange rates, cost of diesel and other input costs.

-AFMA will review the information that is provided over the next three to six months, and will decide whether to continue collecting price information on an optional or mandatory basis.
 In the future, AFMA may also collect price information for other concession types.
 AFMA will notify those affected of any changes prior to them occurring.

-How to report SFR prices
+How to Report SFR prices